orbitalquark/textadept/doc/manual/1_Introduction.md

 and fast, but at the same time being ridiculously extensible.
 At its core lies less than 2000 lines of C code, and that's how it always will be.
-While other editors rely on feature bloat, recordable macros to speed up workflow, and shell scripts to quickly transform text.
-Textadept takes it to the extreme: it gives you complete control over the entire application using the embedded [Lua][Lua] language.
+While other editors rely on feature bloat, recordable macros to speed up workflow, and shell scripts to quickly transform text, Textadept takes it to the extreme: it gives you complete control over the entire application using the embedded [Lua][Lua] language.
 Lua is nearly as fast as C, and has a very small footprint.
 In fact, most of Textadept is written in Lua.
 Its incredibly fast startup time and